gerwaric/acquisition/README.md

 # Acquisition
 Acquisition is an inventory management tool for [Path of Exile](https://www.pathofexile.com/).

-It is written in C++, uses the Qt widget toolkit, and runs on Windows and macOS.
-It used to run on Linux as well.
+You can download all of your stash tabs and character inventories for offline search.

+You can list items for trade using forum shop threads.
+These threads are indexed by the official trade site.
+This allows you to list items in remove-only tabs as well as character invetories, which are not normally listed on the official trade site.

+Acquisition runs on Windows and macOS, and probably Linux with some effort.

-You can download Windows and macOS setup packages from [the releases page](https://github.com/gerwaric/acquisition/releases).
+You can download setup packages from [the releases page](https://github.com/gerwaric/acquisition/releases).

 ## Compiling or Developing Acquisition

+Acquisition is written in C++ and uses the Qt widget toolkit.

+Acquisition can be built on all supported platforms with Qt Creator.

 ### Windows

-On Windows you can use either QT Creator, or Visual Studio with the Qt Add-In.
+On Windows you can also use Visual Studio with the Qt Visual Studio Tools extension.

-v0.9.9 was built with the following tools:
+v0.9.10 was built with the following tools:
-- QT Creator 11.0.3 with QT 5.15.2 and MSVC 2019 64-bit (for release builds)
+- Qt Creator 11.0.3 with Qt 6.5.3 LTS and MSVC 2019 64-bit (for release builds)
-- Visual Studio 2019 with QT Visual Studio Tools 3.0.1 (for editing, debugging, and testing)
+- Visual Studio 2019 with Qt Visual Studio Tools 3.0.1 (for editing, debugging, and testing)
-- Open SSL 1.1.1v (64-bit)
 - Inno Setup 6.2.2 (for installer creation)

 ### macOS

-v0.9.9 was built on an M1 MacBook Air running macOS Ventura 13.6.
+v0.9.10 was built on an M1 Mac running macOS Ventura 13.6 with the following tools:

-But it's tricky.
-Acquisition uses Qt version 5, which you'll have to compile directly from source.
-It also requires an older macOS SDK, so you'll need to install an older XCode, specifically version 14.0.1.
-Once you have that working, you'll need to build the `qtbase`, `qtdeclarative`, and `qttools` modules.

-*NOTE*: v0.9.9 is the first macOS release.
-Please report any issues with the installer.

-### Linux

-v0.9.9 has been built and run on a virtual machine:
-- Linux Mint 21.2 Cinnamon
-- Qt Creator 11.0.3
+- Qt Creator 11.0.3 with Qt 6.5.3 for macOS
-- Qt 5.15.2
-- gcc 11.4.0
-- OpenSSL 1.1.1w
+- XCode 15.0.1

-There is no installable package yet.

-## Command line arguments
+## Command line

+`acquisition [--data-dir <path>] [--log-level <level>] [--test]`

+`--data-dir <path>`:
-`--data-dir <path>`: set the path where Acquisition should save its data.
-By default it's `%localappdata%\acquisition` on Windows, `~/.local/share/acquisition` on Linux, and `~/Library/Application Support/acquisition` on macOS.
+	Set the path where Acquisition should save its data.
+	The default on Windows is `%localappdata%\acquisition`.
+	The default on macOS is `~/Library/Application Support/acquisition`.
+	The default on Linux is `~/.local/share/acquisition`.

+`--log-level <level>`:
-`--log-level <level>`: controls the amount of detail in the log.
+	Controls the amount of detail in the log.
 	Options are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `FATAL`, and `OFF`.
+ 	This option is case-insensitive.
 	The default level for release builds is `INFO`.
 	The default level for debug builds is `TRACE`.

- 	This option is case-insensitive.
+`--test`:

-`--test`: run tests.
+	run tests.
 Zero exit code on success, other values indicate errors.

-### Recent Changes

-## v0.9.9

-Application Changes:
-- The status bar updates while acquisition is loading saved tabs and items at startup.
-- New dynamic rate limiting based on HTTP reply headers fully complies with GGG's rate limiting policies.
-- Remove-only stash tabs with in-game buyouts are no longer refresh-locked.
-- Only tabs marked or selected for updating are requested (this replaces the previous tab caching).
-- Better error handling and error prevention during shop forum updates.

-Development Changes:
-- Added a build expiration option defined at compile time (for pre-release builds).
-- Updated deployment and installer scripts.
-- Created a macOS build.

-### Roadmap

-## v0.10 (or maybe v1.0?)

-- OAuth.
-Acquisition has been approved by GGG as a public client, which means reworking authentication, as well as moving away from the legacy API that Acquisition was designed around, so it comes with significant rework.
-- Porting to Qt 6, which will make OAuth easier to implement and prevent issues when Qt 5 goes EOL in 2025.
-- Various improvements under-the-hood.